FizzCodeSoftware/ObjectListViewRepack/python/trunk/docs/features.rst

 checkboxes per row, if you are really keen.
 See this recipe for more details:
 :ref:`recipe-checkbox`.

+.. _alternate-row-backgrounds:

 Alternate rows background colors
 --------------------------------

-Having subtly different row colours for even and odd rows can make a ListCtrl easier for users to read.
-ObjectListView supports this alternating of background colours.
+Having subtly different row colours for even and odd rows can make a ``ListCtrl`` easier for users to read. ``ObjectListView`` supports this alternating of background colours.
 It is enabled by default, and the background colours are controlled by the `evenRowsBackColor` and `oddRowsBackColor` attributes.